altuga/java-design-patterns/proxy/README.md

 }
 ```

-Then we have the proxy to add access control to wizard tower
+Then we have the proxy to add access control to user tower

 ```
 public class WizardTowerProxy implements WizardTower {